Haaga-Helia-SOF003AS3A/documentation/materials/TheoryAndExercisesMd/3jpa/SP3-JPA.md

 ![](../imgs/3jpa_09.png)

 <!-- Slide number: 28 -->
-# Student Entity and @ManytoOne Relationship to Department
+# Student Entity and Many-to-One Relationship to Department
 - Add new department attribute with `@ManyToOne` and `@JoinColumn` annotations

 ```java
 @ManyToOne